Indiana vs. Kent State Predictions & Picks - NCAA Tournament First Round

 Indiana vs. Kent State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game between the Indiana Hoosiers (22-11) and the Kent State Golden Flashes (28-6) at MVP Arena has a projected final score of 73-70 based on our computer prediction, with Indiana securing the victory.
+Friday's contest that pits the Indiana Hoosiers (22-11) versus the Kent State Golden Flashes (28-6) at MVP Arena has a projected final score of 73-70 (based on our computer prediction) in favor of Indiana, who is a small favorite in this matchup according to our model.
 Game time is at 9:55 PM on March 17.

-According to our computer prediction, Kent State is a good bet to cover the point spread, which is currently listed at 4.5.
-The two teams are projected to go over the 139.5 over/under.
+According to our computer prediction, Kent State is projected to cover the spread (4.5) versus Indiana.
+The two sides are expected to eclipse the 140.5 total.

 Indiana vs. Kent State Game Info & Odds